robert-godlewski/robert-godlewski/README.md

 My interest in computer science initially started when Minecraft first came out (Alpha version and Beta 1.0!) and learned an early version of Java (my knowledge in current Java is outdated fyi) to make my own mods with my older brother and buddies.
 Initially didn't as well and then decided to pivot from and try out a couple of other industries.
 While creating my music production (under Comet of Dreams) website using WIX I decided it was a lot of fun and re-sparked my interest in coding.
 I wanted to learn the ins and outs of how a website and program works so that I can create and think of new projects to develop.
 I then decided that it was time to take online programming courses which scaled my interest in coding.

 I eventually soon after joined Coding Dojo's bootcamp to learn more and build my network of computer programmers to develop problem-solving code.
 I learned 2 stacks in 6 months (Flask/Python and MERN) to build several projects and continued to learn more by solving problems.
+Soon after I learned both Django and TypeScript on my own.

 # Skill Sets:
 ## Languages:
 - Python3
+- TypeScript4
 - JavaScript
 - CSS3
 - HTML5

 ## Front end:
+- Cypress.js
 - React.js
 - Bootstrap
 - AJAX